Guaranteed Death Benefit in Life Insurance Explained

 While details vary among insurance companies and specific policies, most types of life insurance coverage offered in Canada include a guaranteed death benefit provision.
 This includes:

-Term life insurance provides pure protection for a set period of time, such as 10 or 20 years.
+Term life insurance provides pure protection for a fixed period (e.g., 10, 20, or 30 years).
 It does not have a savings or investment component.
 The guaranteed death benefit with term insurance is typically the base policy coverage amount you select at the time of purchase.
 This guarantee remains in effect as long as you pay the required premiums to keep the policy active.

 With permanent life insurance, which lasts your entire lifetime, the guaranteed death benefit is greater than the base death benefit or the cash value of the policy at the time of claim.
 The cash value represents the account value that accumulates on a tax-deferred basis as part of the policy.
 If the cash value grows higher than the original base benefit, the heirs would receive this greater amount.